samsquire/ideas4/README.md

 # 198. Sharding framework

+We can represent this with a syntax that separated by colons.

+For example, M:N refers to kernel threads and N lightweight threads.

 To change something to be faster, we can divide then multiply.
 First you divide the problem into pieces, then you multiply the part that does the work, replicating it to solve the problem faster and at the same time.

 This is slightly different to the [# 97.
 Multiplexing as a computer primitive, API and visual multiplexing](https://github.com/samsquire/ideas4/blob/main/README.md#97-multiplexing-as-a-computer-primitive-api-and-visual-multiplexing).

 We can change a thing to go from 1, to many, to nested to parallel by introducing a sharding framework that supports this as a primitive.

 * There's no reason why [my multiplexing userspace M:N scheduler](https://github.com/samsquire/preemptible-thread) couldn't also support my idea of concurrent loops in [# 133.
 Concurrent loops, loops as lightweight threads and load balancing loops](https://github.com/samsquire/ideas4/blob/main/README.md#133-concurrent-loops---loops-as-lightweight-threads-load-balancing-loops) idea to be a M:N:L scheduler.
 We can add sockets too so the hierarchy looks similar to this: S:M:N:L or Socket:MMachine thread:N green thread:L Concurrent Loop.
 * We can add arbitrary dimensions to the scheduler by sharding replication.
 A microservice can use **X** databases, **L** load balancers, **C** circuits, **T** tenants